-The neighborhoods at the center of the city are in the midst of an exciting period of growth and renewal.
+The neighborhoods at the center of Dallas are in the midst of an exciting period of growth and renewal.
 Construction cranes are a common sight looking out the windows of downtown’s skyscrapers, and once sketchy corners of dilapidated buildings have morphed into the trendiest, most walkable areas in town as more people choose an urban—rather than suburban—lifestyle.

-The average commute time for workers who live in this area is 24.0 minutes.
-The average number of vehicles per household is 1.3.
+The average commute time for workers who live in this area is 24 minutes.

-25.5% of the homes are owner-occupied.
-The average length of residence among residents in owner-occupied homes is 14.1 years, while the average renter has been in the same home 6.2 years.
+24% of the homes are owner-occupied.
+The average length of residence among residents in owner-occupied homes is 14.4 years.
+The average renter has been in the same home 6.3 years.